This webinar was recorded and is freely available for online viewing and sharing:

 2020 marks the 75th anniversary of the atomic bombing of Hiroshima and Nagasaki on 6 and 9 August 1945.
 In this webinar, three speakers will consider new findings about the Japanese experience and memory of the Atomic bombings, how Australia and Australians have been caught up in this atomic history, and the social and political legacies of the bomb in the Asia-Pacific region.

-Professor Robin Gerster (Monash University) is the author of Travels in Atomic Sunshine: Australia and the Occupation of Japan (2009) and Hiroshima and Here: Reflections on Australian Atomic Culture to be published by Lexington Books / Rowman & Littlefield in the US later this year.
+presented by Professor Robin Gerster (Monash University), the author of Travels in Atomic Sunshine: Australia and the Occupation of Japan (2009) and Hiroshima and Here: Reflections on Australian Atomic Culture to be published by Lexington Books / Rowman & Littlefield in the US later this year.

-Dr Gwyn McClelland (University of New England) has worked closely with Nagasaki survivors and is the author of Dangerous Memory in Nagasaki: Prayers, Protests and Catholic Survivor Narratives (Routledge, 2019).
+presented by Dr Gwyn McClelland (University of New England) who has worked closely with Nagasaki survivors and is the author of Dangerous Memory in Nagasaki: Prayers, Protests and Catholic Survivor Narratives (Routledge, 2019).

 The discussion will be chaired by Professor Alistair Thomson of Monash University.

-To register and receive the Zoom link a few days before the event, please click the Send RSVP button at the foot of this page.
+To register and receive the Zoom webinar link, please click the Send RSVP button at the foot of this page.

 Images of Hiroshima and Nagasaki courtesy Gwyn McClelland.